Iran–Contra affair: Background

-In 1985, Manuel Noriega offered to help the United States by allowing Panama as a staging ground for operations against the Sandinistas, and offering to train Contras in Panama, but this would later be overshadowed by the Iran–Contra affair itself.
+In 1985, Panamanian dictator Manuel Noriega offered to help the U.S. by allowing Panama as a staging ground for operations against the FSLN and offering to train Contras in Panama, but this would later be overshadowed by the Iran–Contra affair itself.
+At around the same time, the Soviet Bloc also engaged in arms deals with ideologically opponent buyers, possibly involving some of the same players as the Iran–Contra affair.
+In 1986, a complex operation involving East Germany's Stasi and the Danish-registered ship Pia Vesta ultimately aimed to sell Soviet arms and military vehicles to South Africa's Armscor, using various intermediaries to distance themselves from the deal.
+Noriega was apparently one of these intermediaries but backed out on the deal as the ship and weapons were seized at a Panamanian port.
+The Pia Vesta led to a small controversy, as the Panamanian and Peruvian governments in 1986 accused the U.S. and each other of being involved in the East Germany-originated shipment.

 Arms sales to Iran

-As reported in The New York Times in 1991, "continuing allegations that Reagan campaign officials made a deal with the Iranian Government of Ayatollah Ruhollah Khomeini in the fall of 1980" led to "limited investigations."
-However "limited," those investigations established that "Soon after taking office in 1981, the Reagan Administration secretly and abruptly changed United States policy."
-Secret Israeli arms sales and shipments to Iran began in that year, even as, in public, "the Reagan Administration" presented a different face, and "aggressively promoted a public campaign... to stop worldwide transfers of military goods to Iran."
-The New York Times explains: "Iran at that time was in dire need of arms and spare parts for its American-made arsenal to defend itself against Iraq, which had attacked it in September 1980," while "Israel [a U.S. ally] was interested in keeping the war between Iran and Iraq going to ensure that these two potential enemies remained preoccupied with each other."
-Maj.
-Gen. Avraham Tamir, a high-ranking Israeli Defense Ministry official in 1981, said there was an "oral agreement" to allow the sale of "spare parts" to Iran.
-This was based on an "understanding" with Secretary Alexander Haig (which a Haig adviser denied).
-This account was confirmed by a former senior American diplomat with a few modifications.
-The diplomat claimed that "[Ariel] Sharon violated it, and Haig backed away...".
-A former "high-level" CIA official who saw reports of arms sales to Iran by Israel in the early 1980s estimated that the total was about $2 billion a year – but also said, "The degree to which it was sanctioned I don't know."
+As reported in The New York Times in 1991, "continuing allegations that Reagan campaign officials made a deal with the Iranian Government of Ayatollah Ruhollah Khomeini in the fall of 1980" led to "limited investigations".
+However "limited", those investigations established that "Soon after taking office in 1981, the Reagan Administration secretly and abruptly changed United States policy."
+Secret Israeli arms sales and shipments to Iran began in that year, even as, in public, the Reagan administration presented a different face, and "aggressively promoted a public campaign [...] to stop worldwide transfers of military goods to Iran".
+The New York Times explains: "Iran at that time was in dire need of arms and spare parts for its American-made arsenal to defend itself against Iraq, which had attacked it in September 1980", while "Israel [a US ally] was interested in keeping the war between Iran and Iraq going to ensure that these two potential enemies remained preoccupied with each other".
+Major General Avraham Tamir, a high-ranking Israeli Defense Ministry official in 1981, said there was an "oral agreement" to allow the sale of "spare parts" to Iran.
+This was based on an "understanding" with Secretary of State Alexander Haig (which a Haig adviser denied).
+This account was confirmed by a former senior US diplomat with a few modifications.
+The diplomat claimed that "[Ariel] Sharon violated it, and Haig backed away".
+A former "high-level" Central Intelligence Agency (CIA) official who saw reports of arms sales to Iran by Israel in the early 1980s estimated that the total was about $2 billion a year—but also said, "The degree to which it was sanctioned I don't know."

-On 17 June 1985, National Security Adviser Robert McFarlane wrote a National Security Decision Directive which called for the United States of America to begin a rapprochement with the Islamic Republic of Iran.
+On or about 11 June 1985, a draft National Security Decision Directive was written at the behest of National Security Adviser Robert McFarlane which called for the US to begin a rapprochement with the Islamic Republic of Iran.
 The paper read:

-Dynamic political evolution is taking place inside Iran.
-Instability caused by the pressures of the Iraq-Iran war, economic deterioration and regime in-fighting create the potential for major changes inside Iran.
-The Soviet Union is better positioned than the U.S. to exploit and benefit from any power struggle that results in changes from the Iranian regime ...
-The U.S should encourage Western allies and friends to help Iran meet its import requirements so as to reduce the attractiveness of Soviet assistance ...
-This includes provision of selected military equipment.